janvikale2005/Data-Science-and-Statistic-Practical-List/README.md

 |    12   | Random Forest Classifier                    |

 🧠 Technologies Used

-Python
+-Python

-Jupyter Notebook
+-Jupyter Notebook

-Pandas, NumPy
+-Pandas, NumPy

-Matplotlib, Seaborn
+-Matplotlib, Seaborn

-Scikit-learn
+-Scikit-learn

 📌 How to Use

-Clone or download this repository.
+-Clone or download this repository.

-Open the desired .pdf file to view experiment reports.
+-Open the desired .pdf file to view experiment reports.

-(Optional) Open the .ipynb versions (if available) to explore the code interactively.
+-(Optional) Open the .ipynb versions (if available) to explore the code interactively.

 👩‍💻 Created by: Janvi Kale